 When confronted with these shocking allegations, Brighton and Sussex Hospital Trust strongly denied any liability.
 Mr Scudder was forced to issue High Court Proceedings in order to force the Trust to deal with the case properly.

 The case continued for a further two years in the courts, before new CT scans were taken, just weeks before trial.
-Following the results of these CT scans the Trust conceded liability, virtually in full, and agreed that they would pay Mr Scudder of compensation, that is likely to run to millions of pounds.
-The High Court case to assess how much compensation Mr Scudder should receive, is set to go to a trial in 2018.
+Following the results of these CT scans the Trust conceded liability, virtually in full, and agreed that they would pay Mr Scudder of compensation.
+The claim settled in 2018 with Mr Scudder accepting £4.1Million in compensation.

 James Cahan, Mr Scudder’s lawyer at Thomson Snell & Passmore, said: